chenzhenpeng18/FSE22-MAAT/README.md

 ## How to Use MAAT in Other Tasks
 It is easy to use MAAT for other decision-making tasks.
 You just need to revise the `MAAT/utility.py` as follows:

 (1) The `get_data()` function in the `MAAT/utility.py` specifies the dataset used for training the decision-making models.
-You can configure the datasets that they would like to use in this function.
+You can configure the datasets that you would like to use in this function.

 (2) The `get_classifier()` function in the `MAAT/utility.py` specifies the machine learning algorithm used for training models.
-You can configure the algorithm that they would like to use in this function.
+You can configure the algorithm that you would like to use in this function.

 ## Declaration